plotly/plotly.github.io/_posts/plotly2/2016-06-29-how-to-make-a-box-plot.md

       img: "![Values](../static/images/box-plot/Values.png)"
     - copy: "This will create a raw plot, as seen below.
 Don't worry, it still needs more work to get it the way you want!"
       img: "![Raw plot](../static/images/box-plot/raw-plot.png)"
     - copy: "For charts that have many values such as this one, we need to add more data in 'Values'.
-We do this by clicking on the 'Trace' button at the top rigth-hand side of that pane."
+We do this by clicking on the '+Trace' button at the top rigth-hand side of that pane."
       img: "![Trace open](../static/images/box-plot/traces.png)"
     - copy: " You can add as many traces as you need, until your plot is complete!"
       img: "![Finished traces](../static/images/box-plot/finish-traces.png)"